Elderberry syrup to help you kick a cold or flu FAST!

 When using it to fend off a bug that you’re already feeling

 Note: My kids LOVE taking this elderberry syrup!
 It’s never a battle around my house.
 The battle comes when I tell them they can’t have more.

 If you are using it as an immune booster

 We do this when we have been exposed to something or when the weather gets particularly cold or wet.
 I like to mix it in a small glass of orange juice to also up the vitamin c.

 Note: These dosages are just what we do as a family.
 Definitely do some research for yourself and take this elderberry syrup as you feel comfortable!
 It should go without saying, but I’m not a doctor or medically trained person (First Aid/CPR is the highest level of medical training I have, ok?).

-What kind of elderberries to use & where to get them
+What kind of dried elderberries to use & where to get them

 I absolutely love using organic ingredients whenever possible.
 This goes for the elderberries I choose to buy.
 I’m very partial to the organic dried elderberries from Mountain Rose Herbs, as they’re the best deal I can personally find at this time.
 I would highly recommend them.
 I’ve tried quite a few brands over the years and these are by far my favorite.
 They are not sponsoring this post in any way, it’s just my honest opinion.